How to Make Mom Friends in a New City

 Where can I meet other moms in a new city?

-Start with the recurring settings parenthood already gives you — baby and toddler classes, nursery and school pickup, playgrounds at regular times, parent groups, and library story times.
-They put you near the same parents week after week, which is what turns acquaintances into friends.
+Start with the recurring settings parenthood already hands you: baby and toddler classes, nursery and school pickup, playgrounds at regular times, parent groups and library story times.
+They put you near the same parents week after week, and repetition is what turns acquaintances into friends.

 How do I make mom friends if I am shy?

-Favour small, repeatable groups over big meet-ups and let familiarity build before you push for a plan.
-When you do make a move, keep it specific and low-stakes — mentioning you are there most mornings and inviting someone to join is far easier than a cold introduction.
+Favor small, repeatable groups over big meet-ups and let familiarity build before you push for a plan.
+When you do make a move, keep it specific and low-stakes: mentioning you are usually there on weekday mornings and inviting someone along is far easier than a cold introduction.

 Is there an app to make mom friends?